simplicateca/craft4-matrix-conditionals/README.md

  - Whether a field is `:notempty:`
  - Whether a field has a specific value

-There are no rules for matching against conditions like: value greater than, value less than, value contains X, etc.
+There are currently no rules for matching against conditions like: value greater than, value less than, value contains X, etc.

 ## All Configuration Options